dfreniche/SwiftFiglet/README.md

 print(string: "Swift Figlet Kit", usingFont: font)
 ```

 - No step 3.
-I told you it was a simple library
+Told you it was a simple library 😅

 ## TODO